eric-burel/data-fetching-patterns-in-react/README.md

 Note that the longest wait time depends on the slowest network request, which is much faster than the sequential ones.
 And if we could send as many of these independent requests at the same time at an upper level of the component tree, a better user experience can be expected.

-As applications expand, managing an increasing number of requests becomes challenging.
-This is particularly true for components distant from the root level, where passing down data becomes cumbersome.
+As applications expand, managing an increasing number of requests at root level becomes challenging.
+This is particularly true for components distant from the root, where passing down data becomes cumbersome.
 One approach is to store all data globally, accessible via functions (like Redux or the React Context API), avoiding deep prop drilling.

 ### When it doesn't work